Cooleshov/oktogramm-site/README.md

 # Oktogramm Landing
 Hello, this is a fairly simple landing page.
 Initially, it was developed for the practice of adaptive layout (in particular, testing the _clamp()_ property).
 But I liked it so much that I decided to make a project out of it.

-I always strive to create something unique and innovative.
-I love experimenting with new technologies and keeping abreast of the latest trends in the tech world.
+I’m always striving to create something unique and innovative.
+I love experimenting with new technologies and staying up-to-date with the latest trends in the tech world.

 ## Tech Stack